ronreiter/interactive-tutorials/tutorials/learnjavaonline.org/en/Conventions.md

 	int[] b;

 Try to initialize variables where they're declared.
-Only reason to not do that is if it requires some event occuring first.
+Only reason to not do that is if it requires some event occurring first.

 	//Try to do this:
 	int a = 5;